 Mobile is huge in ecommerce and omnichannel shopping.
 Users depend on their devices for almost everything these days.
 But while smartphones will make up 34% of all U.S. ecommerce sales in 2019 according to 99firms, retail apps aren’t connecting with consumers as much as other popular forms of mobile shopping.

-Consumers have concerns about using apps for online shopping.
+Consumers have concerns about using retail store apps for online shopping.
 Questions of security and overall customer experience slow enthusiasm for retail apps among shoppers.
 Online sellers should build better app-based mobile shopping experiences that deliver safe, secure and enjoyable shopping trips every time.

 Here’s a look into why consumers are giving retail apps the cold shoulder, plus a few ideas to build upon for a customer-centric retail app experience that can help increase conversions.

 Shoppers aren’t wild about apps.
 The entire world is available to the mobile shopper — anything you want, at any time, anywhere — but apps fail to capture the same allure of online and omnichannel shopping.
 Maybe it’s a question of bandwidth: about 80% of consumers claim to have downloaded at least one mass merchant app (think Amazon or Target) onto their mobile devices, but they also have five or fewer retailer apps per device.
 It’s hard to keep up with every retailer that puts out an app.

 Retail Dive takes a look into why today’s retail apps fall short of expectations, for both retailers and consumers.
 A PYMNTS and LISNR report entitled “Which Apps Do They Want?” found that 22.6% of respondents have no desire to download current apps because the apps lack features of interest, which suggests that retailers have a ways to go in successfully bridging online and offline shopping experiences.